 We all have an inherent need to love and feel loved.
 Narcissistic abuse depletes us of it and leaves us in a love-starved state.
 Even after you have physically freed yourself, it takes consistent, attuned care to satisfy that hunger and return you to emotional equilibrium.
 You can’t just shut it off.
 Narcissists see this hunger from a long way away and will use it to manipulate you.
 It’s like a gravitational force which acts against your will and clouds your judgement, which might lead you to unwittingly make the wrong choices.

 Narcissistic abuse is a form of brainwashing.
 In order to control you, a narcissist will relentlessly attack your mind until you have an altered sense of reality.
 They make subjective judgements about you, they question your life choices, and they lie and feed you with false propaganda about their superiority.
 They make you believe things that are not true.
 When you have a warped sense of reality, you won’t have any idea what to change.
 Their reality is your reality.
 They have control over your mind.
-Having good friends to ask questions to and a good therapist is therefore paramount.
+Having good friends to ask questions to and a good therapist is therefore paramount for your recovery.

 Guilt is that incessant, gnawing feeling, hacking away at you 24/7.
 It’s like a kick in the guts every time you do something, or say something, or even think something.
 It is a byproduct of a life of narcissistic abuse.
 When you don’t act as they expect, the narcissist will continually remind you of the ‘sacrifices’ they made for you, many of which you never requested.
 When you can’t make it for dinner, but ask who’s coming, you are met with “Well, you’re not coming, we know that much”, which makes you question your loyalty to the narcissist.
 Their strict expectations of you create numerous collision points for guilt to breed.
 You feel as though you’re always letting them down.
 Countless instances of these situations lead to habitual guilt being the default emotion accompanying many of the choices you make.